GeertJohan/ango/notes/ango-definitions.md

 ```

 #### Struct types
 A struct type is directly compatible Go code.
-In javascript this is represented as a
+In javascript this is represented as an object.

 ```
 StructType  = "struct" "{" { FieldDecl } "}" .